augmentedfabricationlab/afab_course/01_getting_started/README.md

 <details>
 <summary>Problems?</summary>
 <br>
-You have to change to the respective repository directory in the Anaconda prompt,
+You have to change to the respective repository directory in the Anaconda prompt to execute the invoke command:

 	(afab) cd path_to_directory
 	(afab) invoke add-to-rhino

 </details>

 Make the assembly_information_model repository accessible for your environment